The Muslim scholars hold three views with regard to this incident:

 Al-Qadi Iyyad explained it saying:

 In regard to what was reported that he used to think that he did a thing while he did not, it does not interfere with his delivery of the Message or the Law nor does it undermine his truthfulness due to the evident proof and consensus of his protection from this.
 This was merely a worldly matter that has nothing to do with his Mission or rank, and he is exposed to it as any other human being.
 So, it is not impossible for him to imagine unreal things, then find out what they really are.
 It is not reported regarding this event anything other than what he said about doing something that he really did not.
 It was merely imagination.

-Sorcery that affected the Prophet (peace be upon him) was a transient disease that Allah cured him from.
-There is nothing defective about it for all Prophets are exposed to illness as well as fainting; he (peace be upon him) fainted during his illness7, fell down when his leg loosened and was bruised8.
+Related by Al-Bukhari in his Sahih, book of ?Azan?, hadith no. 687 and by Muslim in his Sahih, book of “Salat”, hadith no. 418, fell down when his leg loosened and was bruised It is related by Anas ibn Malik that he said: “The Prophet (peace be upon him) fell down from a horse, so his right side was bruised”.
+Related by Al-Bukhari in his Sahih, book of ?Salat?, hadith no. 378. and Muslim in his Sahih, book of ?Salat?, hadith no. 411.
 This is affliction by which Prophets increase in rank and degree.
-Most afflicted people are the Prophets; they were afflicted with killing, hurt, abuse and imprisonment, so it is not new for the Prophet (peace be upon him) to be afflicted with some sorcery from his enemies as he was bruised when someone stoned him and as animal bowels were thrown on him during his prostration9 and other incidents.
+Most afflicted people are the Prophets; they were afflicted with killing, hurt, abuse and imprisonment, so it is not new for the Prophet (peace be upon him) to be afflicted with some sorcery from his enemies as he was bruised when someone stoned him and as animal bowels were thrown on him during his prostration Related by Al-Bukhari in his Sahih, book of ?Wudu?, hadith n., 240. and Muslim in his Sahih, book of ?Jihad and Sayr?, hadith no. 1794and other incidents.
 There is nothing undermining or disgraceful about it, on the contrary, it indicates their perfection and high rank before God.
 Bada’il-ul-Fawa’id, vol. 2, p.
 192; cf. Zad-ul-Ma’ad, vol. 4. p.
 124

 The second view: Sorcery merely affected his externals and organs, not his heart, mind or intellect.
 The meaning of the verse is protection of heart and belief, not protection of the body from worldly accidents.

-This is the position of Mu’tazalites13.
+This is the position of the Mu’tazalites

 They alleged that the Prophet (peace be upon him) was charmed and sorcery worked upon him — such reports are fabricated by atheists to mock inferior people and to lead them to reject miracles of the Prophets and criticize them, and that there is no difference between miracles of Prophets and works of sorcerers and that they are the same.
 It is indeed strange that some combine belief in Prophets (peace be upon them) and their miracles and belief in works of sorcerers despite His saying, “And the magician thrives not (no matter) where he goes” (Holy Qur’an 20:69).
 So they believe the one whom God has belied and told about his forgery and incoherence of his claims.

 It is possible that the Jewish woman did this — out of ignorance — thinking that it works upon bodies and targeted the Prophet (peace be upon him).
 So God informed His Prophet about her secret and exposed her ignorance about what she believed and imagined in order for this to be one of proofs of his prophethood, not that it has hurt and confused him.
 Not all reporters said that he was confused; it was merely a baseless addition.

 Their evidence is that saying that the Prophet (peace be upon him) was charmed, necessitates the following:

 - 1. Degradation and criticism of miracles of Prophets (peace be upon them).